 The Sprinkles cupcake is also covered with cookie crumbs, but instead of using more of the Milk Bar chocolate cookie crumbs, which might have then started to overpower the rest of the cake, I decided to grab a bag of store bought chocolate chip cookies (crunchy ones) and blended them up so I could “dust” the cake with them.

 I am so excited with the end result, you guys!
 Like, this cake is one of my new faves!
 But even more important, Lisa gave it a “10” and said she liked it even more than the cupcake!
 (Insert my happy dance here.)

 While I’ve yet to try the cupcake, I know some of you have and I’m eager to hear your thoughts on my take.
 So make sure to post your cake on Instagram and tag @cakebycourtney so I can see it!

-Inspired by the new Sprinkles Cookie Cupcake, I've created my own Cookie Cake with layers of dark chocolate cookie crust, tender yellow chocolate chip cake, silky brown sugar frosting and chunks of the classic Chips Ahoy Chocolate Chip cookie.
+Inspired by the Sprinkles Cookie Cupcake, I've created my new Chocolate Chip Cookie Cake with layers of dark chocolate cookie crust, tender yellow chocolate chip cake, silky brown sugar frosting and dusted in chocolate chip cookie crumbs.

 For the Chocolate Cookie Crust (recipe from Milk Bar)